Angry Harry

 ...
 Yep.
 That was the Austrian Netherlands, circa 1770 - a full 200 years before the vindictive feminists of the 1970's came on the scene.

-Finally, given that feminists have expended a great deal of their energy trying to engender male hatred by brainwashing women into believing that their lack of voting rights until the beginning of the last century is, somehow, strong evidence of oppression, it is worth pointing out that governments in those days hardly did anything!
+Finally, given that feminists have expended a great deal of their energy trying to engender male hatred by brainwashing women into believing that their lack of voting rights until the beginning of the last century is, somehow, strong evidence of oppression, it is worth pointing out that governments in those days hardly did anything.

-There was nothing much to vote for!
+So there was nothing much to vote for!

 For example, ...

-USA In 1914, federal spending totaled less than 2 percent of GNP.
+USA In 1914, federal spending totalled less than 2 percent of GNP.
 The top rate of the recently enacted federal individual-income tax was 7 percent, on income over $500,000, and 99 percent of the population owed no income tax.
 The 402,000 federal civilian employees, most of whom worked for the Post Office, constituted about 1 percent of the labor force.
 The armed forces comprised fewer than 166,000 men on active duty.
 Although the federal government meddled in a few areas of economic life, prescribing railroad rates and bringing antitrust suits against a handful of unlucky firms, it was for most citizens remote and unimportant.
 Robert Higgs

 Further, given that it was men who, by and large, had to defend and fight for the country, and that it was men, mostly, whose labours created the nation's wealth and built all the physical structures within it, and that it was men, mostly, who were expected to labour outside of the home in order to support the enterprises of the government as well as their families, it seems quite reasonable that men should have been the ones to decide the direction in which the economy would develop and to determine what governments could and could not do on their behalf.